 I have an important secret to tell you that most people don't know.
 The bathroom is one of, if not the most, dangerous rooms in your home.
 According to the Center for Disease Control and Prevention, over two-thirds of emergency room visits are due to injuries that occur in the bathroom.
+Here are some ways that you can make the most dangerous room in your home a little safer.

 Install a Grab Bar

-The good new is that you can make your bathroom a lot safer for you and your family.
 Installing a grab bar is an easy way to make a bathroom safer.
 This will benefit multiple demographics of people including children, the handicapped, and seniors.
 It is important to make sure that the bar will support the weight of a person.

 Each end of the bar should be attached to a stud which is a wood structural support.
 Grab bars can be life savers when used in the tub and in the shower and in some cases near the toilet.
 Towel racks should never be used as a substitute for a grab bar.
 They aren't designed to take on that kind of load.
 There is a big difference between a 1-2 lb towel and a 150-200 lb person.